nisrulz/terminal-utils/android/Readme.md

 # Use as: apkinstall app-debug.apk
 alias apkinstall="adb devices | tail -n +2 | cut -sf 1 | xargs -I X adb -s X install -r $1"

+# Stress test the debug apk with 100000 ui events
+# Execute at the root of your android project
+# Use as: stressTestDebugApk
+function stressTestApk() {
+    local APP_PACKAGE_NAME=$(getPackageName ./app/build/outputs/apk/debug/app-debug.apk)
+    adb shell monkey -p $APP_PACKAGE_NAME 100000
+}

 # Launch your debug apk on your connected device
 # Execute at the root of your android project
 # Usage: launchDebugApk